JuliaGeo/GDAL.jl/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/github/JuliaGeo/GDAL.jl?svg=true&branch=master)](https://ci.appveyor.com/project/JuliaGeo/gdal-jl/branch/master)

 Julia wrapper for [GDAL - Geospatial Data Abstraction Library](http://gdal.org/).
 This package is a binding to the C API of GDAL/OGR.
-It provides only a C style usage, where resources must be closed manually, and datasets are pointers.
+It provides only a C style usage, where resources must be closed manually, and datasets are pointers. *Note: this also means that before being able to use any drivers (for input/output of different formats), they must be registered first using `GDAL.allregister()`.*

 Other packages can build on top of this to provide a more Julian user experience.
 See for example [ArchGDAL.jl](https://github.com/yeesian/ArchGDAL.jl).